HarryPhillips/BugHerd-Kanban/README.md

 ##### Debug Console & Status Logs
 In the upper right-hand corner is a small menu with a console attached, here you will find Kanban Settings and the debug console.
 The console will output miscellaneous events which occur as you use BugHerd.
+The console will even log when tasks are moved, updated and deleted.
 ![GUI Console](/img/readme/gui-console.png?raw=true "GUI Console")

 ##### Quick & Simple Task Search